SelineSh/CSE15L-lab1/reports2.md

 Part 3

-In a couple of sentences, describe something you learned from lab in week 2 or 3 that you didn’t know before.
+In a couple of sentences, describe something you learned from the lab in week 2 or 3 that you didn’t know before.
-I've never touched Linux at all but in, in week2 and week3 I learned how to use cd, ls, pwd and so on.
+I've never touched Linux at all, in week 2 and week 3 I learned how to use cd, ls, pwd, and so on.
 At the same time, I also learned how to remote link, which was something I hadn't touched at all before.
 I also learned a lot about HTTP URLs and URIs.
-I think this knowledge will be very major for me to take many CSE classes in the future.
+I think this knowledge will be very important for me to take many CSE classes in the future.